Atticuss/FileCrawler/README.md

 ===========

 Variety of file/directory crawling functions such as:
-  Enumerate and count all file types in a given directory Line count
+  1. Enumerate and count all file types in a given directory
-  Regex search
+  2. Line count
-  Restrict to specific file ext
+  3. Regex search
-  etc
+  4. Restrict to specific file ext